Ontario moves to toughen oversight of syndicated mortgage investments

 The government also announced a $4-million pilot project to help financial institutions work with companies to develop better cybersecurity measures.

-The budget also provided further details on previously announced projects, revealing the government will launch a previously promised new voucher program this spring to help provide financing for smaller companies to access professional business tools and services.
-The budget also said the province launched a fund in January that will provide $20-million over three years to support collaboration between companies and colleges.
+The budget provided further details on previously announced projects, including the launch of a voucher program this spring to help provide financing for smaller companies to access professional business tools and services.
+The budget said the province launched a fund in January that will provide $20-million over three years to support collaboration between companies and colleges.

-The government also provided a timing update for companies with employee pension plans, saying it intends to publish “guiding principles” of a new funding framework for pension plans this spring and draft regulations by the fall.
+The government provided a timing update for companies with employee pension plans, saying it intends to publish “guiding principles” of a new funding framework for pension plans this spring and draft regulations by the fall.

 The reforms will change the solvency funding rules that govern how companies must fund shortfalls in their pension plans.
 The rules ensure companies keep pension plans fully funded over the long term, but the province has been holding consultations and seeking public submissions to develop reforms that will help plan sponsors cope with volatile investment returns and long-term low interest rates.Report Typo/Error